 She also brings that surety to her decision to pursue her career at Salenger, Sack, Kimmel & Bavaro.
 “I started here as a law intern and have never wanted to go anywhere else.
 Not only are Bob and Marvin great people to work for, I know I’m helping our clients get through a very difficult time in their lives and that is exceedingly rewarding.”

 Carolyn was introduced to Marvin Salenger by her father, who was an opposing attorney in a case where Marvin represented the plaintiff.
-She interned at the firm while at St. John’s Law and became an associate when she passed the Bar exam.
-She was named a partner at the firm in 2014.
+She interned at SSKB while at St. John’s Law and became an associate when she passed the Bar exam.
+She was named a partner in 2014.

 “I wasn’t sure that I wanted to do personal injury initially, although I was always interested in litigation—as a kid I thought that litigation was the only thing that lawyers did.
 But I quickly realized that making a difference in someone’s life—working not for a corporation but for real people, was very rewarding.
 The firm has grown tremendously in my time here, but what hasn’t changed is that we’re like a family who works together.”